Consolidate gains and produce more change.

 - SPCs trained – In order to provide the knowledge and coaching expertise, additional SPCs in the value stream are trained (see Train Lean-Agile Change Agents).
 A coaching plan is created.

 This state is WIP limited, ensuring adequate LACE and SPC support.

 - The tracks – The tracks represent the doing state, where the ARTs are structured, launched, and operated to achieve the aim of the value stream.
 There are five intermediate stations on this track, described below.
 The tracks are WIP limited in two ways: there are only a small number of tracks (value streams) available, and there can be no more than ‘X’ trains on each track.

 - Sustain and improve – Once an ART can run independently, without the constant attention of coaches, the train is moved to the sustain and improve state on the BVIR.
 This section displays all the SAFe value streams and ARTs in the organization that have been launched to date.
-This state is not WIP limited: the more the merrier!
+This state is not WIP limited; the more the merrier!

-As the name indicates, the arrival of each train at its sustain and improve state is not the end of its journey.
+As the name indicates, the arrival of each train at the sustain and improve state is not the end of its journey.
 It’s only a milepost.
 Once it arrives, each train’s relentless improvement journey begins.

 The tracks are where most of the transformational work takes place.
 Each station on the track represents a state of maturity for an ART.
 While the number and definition of the stations can be adapted to each enterprise’s context, we offer an example in Figure 5.

 The stations are as follows:

 - Identify station – (See Create the Implementation Plan) This station includes the following types of work: